MCZbase/MCZbase/documentation/README.md

 <u>**For highlighting a field or group of fields**</u>

 Put a bg-light (gray background) border-rounded box with an outline around them `<div class=”bg-light border-rounded p-2”>`.
 Include “row” or “form-row” if each form group is enclosed in a col-{n}.

+Dialog content boxes should be laid out similarly to a main page when data captured is the same (e.g., create media page appear as a dialog box).
+The buttons follow the same rules as listed in the button section of this document when in the content area.
+The close button for the dialog and any button along the bottom will have the standard jquery gray buttonface background (difficult to style separately without changing the library files).
+The borders and background should be different from the main page so it is easy to recognize it as a dialog box.
+Searches in dialog boxes will have the class "search-box", which has following styles:  background-color: #f5f5f5; margin-top: 1em; padding-bottom: .25em; width: 100%; border-radius: 8px; border: 2px solid #3E6F7D; to make a dark teal outline with a gray background around the search fields.
+Small search/create dialog boxes which do not replicate a main page, can have a white background (e.g., add shipment dialog box).
+The search results should repeat the jqxwidget grid style when possible.
+The form fields to create a records should have the classes "p-3 border bg-light" in the column div around them (see create media for an example).
+The dialog boxes should be repsonsive based on the screen size when launched.
+Other dialog boxes for alerts should also be styled with white background and gray header bar and appropriate text for the message.
+For instance, if there is a danger of mistakenly changing many records, part of the alert message should look like a delete button in color with a background in pinkish-red with red text and red border.

 ## Accessibility: